seancvr/fingerprint_detection/README.md

 Looking at **canvas.ts** I identified what I thought were the most critical APIs for fingerprint generation:

-1. **canvas.toDataURL()**: Converts rendered pixels to hash.
+1. **canvas.toDataURL()**: Converts rendered pixels to hash
 2. **canvas.getContext()**: Obtains 2D rendering context for drawing
-3. **context.fillText()**: Font rendering varies by browser/OS/installed fonts.
+3. **context.fillText()**: Font rendering varies by browser/OS/installed fonts
-4. **context.globalCompositeOperation**: Blending algorithms differ between browsers.
+4. **context.globalCompositeOperation**: Blending algorithms differ between browsers

 Having identified the core browser APIs involved with canvas fingerprinting the next step was to figure out if they could be detected.
 I decided to focus on `.toDataURL()` as the API call most likely to indicate fingerprinting.

 ## Can it be detected?

-The next step was to figure out how to detect the execution of a single browser API using a chrome extension content script.
+The next step was to figure out how to detect the execution of a single browser API using a Chrome extension content script.
 After doing some research on the Brave browser, which has some built-in [fingerprint protection features](https://github.com/brave/brave-browser/wiki/Fingerprinting-Protections), I found that the method they use for blocking and spoofing involves modifying APIs.

 ```
 "Brave includes two types of fingerprinting protections, (i) blocking, removing or modifying APIs, to make Brave instances look as similar as possible"